bpinaud/Porgy/README.md

 # THIS PROJECT IS NO LONGER ACTIVELY MAINTAINED.
-IT IS NOT COMPATIBLE WITH TULIP RELEASE (V6.0.X). #
+HOWEVER, I AM CURRENTLY PORTING IT TO TULIP RELEASE V6.0.1. #

+# PORTING TO TULIP 6.
+WORK IN PROGRESS #

 # Porgy

 PORGY (http://porgy.labri.fr) is a visual and interactive platform for modelling, simulating and analysing complex systems based on graph rewriting.